 California requires all businesses to carry workers’ compensation insurance for its employees.
-As the most populated state in the country, California has an extensive workers’ compensation system: It provides coverage to nearly 700,000 businesses and delivers work comp benefits to almost 800,000 injured workers every year (2017 State of the Workers' Compensation Insurance System).
+As the most populated state in the country, the California workers’ compensation system is extensive: It provides coverage to nearly 700,000 businesses and delivers work comp benefits to almost 800,000 injured workers every year (2017 State of the Workers' Compensation Insurance System).

 The state’s higher cost of living is reflected in insurance rates, but premiums have held fairly flat the past couple years.
 Below, we outline workers’ comp requirements for California small businesses.

 You are required to carry workers' compensation insurance in California if you have any employees working in California, or are a roofer, even if you don’t have any employees.

 Contractors: If you are an independent contractor, you might not be covered by the hiring company’s insurance policy and may need to provide proof of work comp.
 Are you an employee or an independent contractor?

 Owners: Sole proprietors may choose to include themselves, and should do so by clearly stating this inclusion on the policy, or adding a coverage endorsement.
 Directors and officers must be included in coverage, unless the corporation is fully owned by the directors and officers.